“Look, most people just don’t want to hear the truth about what happens to our soldiers in war.

 “I thought you hated your dad?” asked Kirk.

 “I do, but my brothers and I made a game of stealing his cigars,” Gerard said.
-“It’s a good memory, in spite of the beatings.”
+“It’s a good memory.
+Well, except the beatings.”

-“You guys need to shut up,” said Ludwig softly.
+“You guys need to shut the fuck up,” said Ludwig softly.

 “Why’s that?”
 Kirk asked, annoyed.